Grupo-GRECO/Implementing-Interoperability-Driven-Ontologies-for-Web-Cataloged-Resources-/README.md

-This ontology project was designed by Vânia Borges de Jesus with collaboration with Henrique Rodrigues and Eduardo Prata.
-Work developed in the GRECO - Grupo de Engenharia do Conhecimento at the Universidade Federal do Rio de Janeiro, inside the PPGI - Programa de Pós-Graduação em Informática.
+This ontology project was designed by Vânia Borges in collaboration with Henrique Rodrigues and Eduardo Prata.
+The Work has been developed in the GRECO - Grupo de Engenharia do Conhecimento at the Universidade Federal do Rio de Janeiro, in the PPGI - Programa de Pós-Graduação em Informática.

 This project developed an ontology expansion to well describe repository (meta)data and implement FAIR principles, providing better interoperability and reuse.